imran1289-ah/courseAPI/README.md

 # courseAPI
-University Course API using Node.js, Express and MongoDB
+REST API using Node.js, Express and MongoDB

 A course has properties
 - course name